PEP 683 – Immortal Objects, Using a Fixed Refcount

 may be practical to make some of those immortal too.
 For example,

-get freed until the corresponding interpreter is finalized.
-By making
+ever get freed until the corresponding interpreter is finalized

-We explore this idea further in the mitigation section below.
+We explore this idea further in the mitigations section below.

 Implicitly Immortal Objects